AlessandroSFreitas/react_node_app_backend/README.md

-# React Express Starter Pack
+# React Node Application

-> Create full stack apps with React and Express.
+> Create full stack apps with ReactJS and NodeJS.
 Run your client and server with a single command.

 ## Quick Start